meshahid973/localitfy/README.md

 https://github.com/meshahid973/localitfy/releases

+---

-notes
+## notes

 localitfy is still early, so some stuff may break.

-right now I am mostly focusing on making the app feel smooth, clean, stable, and actually nice to use before adding too many random features.
+right now I am focusing on making the app feel smooth, clean, stable, and actually nice to use before adding too many random features.

 nooo buggs this time... surely...

+---

-contributors
+## contributors

 thanks to:

-@todouro
+- @todouro
-@yudafao
+- @yudafao